American Football Betting

 Most US sports betting fans stick to the three most common bets when it comes to American football.
 These are known as Money Line, Handicap, and Totals.
 Take a little look at each one, and see how they can work for you.

-- Money Line: A simple little bet, ideal for beginners.
-It is basically a bet on who will win any particular game.
+- Money Line: A simple little bit, ideal for beginners, it is basically a bet on who will win any particular game.
 This bet is common for all sports amongst American players.

 - Handicaps: Naturally, some teams are stronger than others, and a handicap bet reflects that.
 Known as “the spread” this handicap bet is the bookie’s way of levelling the playing field for punters.
 Handicap bets are usually placed with a margin.
 For instance, betting on a team to win or lose by a certain number of points.
 If your bet and the result falls within that margin or spread, you win.
 The more significant the difference between teams, the higher the points spread will be.

-- Totals: With totals, punters can wager on how many points (or other aspects) will be scored by a team.
+- Totals: With totals, punters can wager on how many points (or other aspects) will be scored by a team in a game.
 You will primarily be betting on whether the points total will be over or under a marker.

 - Other Bets: Plenty of other bets can be wagered on NFL games, too.
 These include coin toss winners, first touchdown scorer, outright division, conference and Super Bowl winners, the MVP (most valuable player), and more.